Jazcash/Qubase/README.md

 Before creating a markup project, make sure you have the following documents or information:

-- Design - Completed designs for every page, including responsive designs for applicable pages/components
+- **Design** - Completed designs for every page, including responsive designs for applicable pages/components
-- Browser matrix - Which browsers are supported, which should be functional and which aren't supported at all.
+- **Browser matrix** - Which browsers are supported, which should be functional and which aren't supported at all.
 This should include a decision on whether progressive enhancement will be used or graceful degradation
-- Branding resources - Not as important for markup as design, but still useful
+- **Branding resources** - Not as important for markup as design, but still useful
-- Documented interactions - Documented behaviour for interactive components.
+- **Documented interactions** - Documented behaviour for interactive components.
 E.g. what happens when a button is clicked or a link is hovered.
 Should the header be sticky etc.
-- Documented component breakdown and naming - Analysis of what elements are individual components, their names and names of smaller parts within them.
-Useful for handlebars partials and BEM naming
+- **Documented component breakdown and naming** - Analysis of what parts of the design are individual components, their names and names of smaller parts within them.
+Useful for handlebars partials and BEM naming.
+A good process for this is printing off the design and labelling everything

 ## Setup